(1929-)

 With the assassination of vocal Marcos opponent Benigno Aquino in 1983, the Marcos government began to lose its hold over the Filipino people.
 Imelda ended up fleeing the country with her husband after he was forced from office by the People Power movement in 1986.
 In the rush to leave, she left many items behind at the presidential palace.
 Her impressive collection of roughly 1,200 pairs of designer shoes made headlines.
 These fancy pieces of footwear became an international symbol of the former ruling couple’s flamboyant spending habits and wealth.

-READ More: Stephen Breyer
+READ More: Michael Dell

 Life in Exile and Trial